satelerd/wannabe-challenge/README.md

 # Wannabe Challenge

-This is a technical challenge to validate my ability as a Backend Software Engineer which consists in:
+This is a technical challenge to validate my ability as a Backend Software Engineer, which consists in:

 - You have to choose the stack you will use and why you chose it.
 - The API must have documentation on how to use it as if you are delivering this API to a Frontend Developer.